Root Cause Analysis of Measurement and Mechanistic Anomalies: Appendix

-Fitting one \texttt{qgam} per non-root node $k$ has complexity $O(N m_k^2)$, where $m_k$ is the number of spline basis functions.
-With $m_k = O(N^{1/3} |\Pa_j|)$, this gives $O(N^{5/3} d^2)$ in the worst case.
-Mechanistic gains are inexpensive, $O(1)$ per candidate.
-For measurement gains, we perform a constant number of model evaluations in the Markov-blanket space $\MB_j$.
-Computing measurement gains for all features and samples thus gives $O(N d^2)$.
-Our greedy procedure ensures, that we only compute a linear number of gains for each sample, avoiding the otherwise exponential search space.
-Overall, the worst-case complexity is
+Mechanistic gains are inexpensive once the clean residual likelihoods are cached, giving \(O(1)\) per candidate.
+For measurement gains, we perform a constant number of model evaluations in the Markov-blanket space \(\MB_j\).
+Thus computing measurement gains for all samples and features costs

-This is pessimistic: typically, only a small subset of measurement candidates is considered, and parent sets / MBs are much smaller than $d$.